aimeele97/aimee-s-portfolio/README.md

 This analysis aims to explore the differences between casual riders and annual members of Cyclistic in Chicago.
 Using one year’s worth of historical transaction data from the company’s website, the goal is to provide insights that will assist the marketing team in optimizing strategies to convert casual riders into annual members.

-- Data sourced from Cyclistic's customer transactions, covering December 2023 to November 2024.
-- The data comprises 12 monthly datasets.
+- Data sourced from company website, covering December 2023 to November 2024 which comprises 12 monthly datasets.
 - Data integration was performed using __*Python’s Pandas and OS libraries*.__
 - Data cleaning, manipulation, and analysis were conducted with __*SQL*.__
 - Data visualization of the main insights using __*Tableau Dashboard*.__